-Colleen Bartley has Dance and Education degree from Swarthmore College (1996) and a diploma in Community Dance from Laban (1999) and years of experience with Somatic Education (since 1994) and has been attending ID since 1999 on a regular basis.
-She has worked directly with most of the founders of Contact Improvisation.
-She’s been influenced by teachers of contemporary and post-modern dance, experiential anatomy with Gary Carter and Caryn McHose, Authentic Movement with Susan Schell, Improvisation & Composition (Tuning Scores with Lisa Nelson, The Underscore with Nancy Stark Smith, Ensemble Thinking with Nina Martin) and is very active in dancing, organizing, writing about and documenting dance.
-She the co-editor of Contact Quarterly’s bi-annual newsletter.
+Colleen Bartley has a Dance and Education degree from Swarthmore College, a diploma in Community Dance from Laban and 25 years of experience with Somatic Education.
+She has been attending ID's programme since 1999 on a regular basis and has worked directly with most of the founders of Contact Improvisation.
+Influenced by teachers of contemporary and post-modern dance, experiential anatomy with Gary Carter and Caryn McHose, Authentic Movement with Susan Schell, Improvisation & Composition (Tuning Scores with Lisa Nelson, The Underscore with Nancy Stark Smith, Ensemble Thinking with Nina Martin), Colleen is very active in dancing, organising, writing about and documenting dance and has been the co-editor of Contact Quarterly’s newsletter.
 She has an invisible disability which informs her practice as a teacher and an artist and the communities she engages with.
-She believes that its everyone’s birthright to move, that people are inherently creative, movement is our first language, and sees dance as a way to empower people, to effect social change and to build community.